yoctoproject/poky/documentation/ref-manual/ref-tasks.rst

 ``do_package_index``
 --------------------

-Creates or updates the index in the :ref:`package-feeds-dev-environment` area.
+Creates or updates the index in the :ref:`overview-manual/overview-manual-concepts:package feeds` area.

 .. note::